Lower Dolpo Trek

 Please consider that there is a high probability of cancellation of flights operating between Nepalgunj and Juphal due to bad weather conditions.
 Hence, we advise you to keep at least one day extra in Kathmandu before your flight home.

-Our 25 days Dolpo Trek cost is all inclusive of your accommodation, meals, permits and other official expenses.(See price includes and excludes section for more detail).
+Our 18 days Lower Dolpo Trek cost is all inclusive of your accommodation, meals, permits and other official expenses.(See price includes and excludes section for more detail).
 Besides, other expenses depend on your spending habits.
 A USD 10-15 is sufficient to buy bottled water, snacks, chocolate bars, hot and cold drinks, and showers during the trek besides your included meals and accommodation.

 Tips are appreciated by your support team after the completion of your trekking in Nepal.
 The amount depends on your budget and appreciation of their work.
 As a suggestion, we advise that you can allocate 5- 10 % of the total tour cost as tips.
 It is recommended that you talk to the members and hand it over individually as per the hierarchy on the last day of the trek.